Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Introduction

 An even more general form of the eddy viscosity can be used to incorporate not only anisotropy but also nonlocality. \citet{Hamba2005, Hamba2013} suggested writing the closure of the Reynolds stress in terms of the mean velocity gradient at remote times and locations.
 This form of eddy viscosity involves a fourth-order tensorial kernel, which we refer to as the eddy viscosity kernel.
 For statistically stationary flows, this relation can be expressed as

+where $D_{ijkl}(\vb{x}, \vb{y})$ is the eddy viscosity kernel indicating how mean gradients at location $\vb{y}$ result in Reynolds stresses at location $\vb{x}$. \corr{When written in dimensional form, the eddy viscosity kernel does not have the same dimension as the kinematic viscosity.
+Instead, the kernel represents increment of viscosity per unit volume of the nonlocality dimension.
+In the case of Equation~\ref{eq:generalform} temporal nonlocality is not considered due to the system's statistical stationarity, but full three dimensional spatial nonlocality is considered.
+As a result, the dimensional kernel would have unit of diffusivity per unit volume or $m^{-1}s^{-1}$}.

-where $D_{jilk}(\vb{x}, \vb{y})$ is the eddy viscosity kernel indicating how mean gradients at location $y$ result in Reynolds stresses at location $x$. \citet{Hamba2005} reported the first quantification of the eddy viscosity kernel for a turbulent channel flow.
-However, their study focuses on a subset of the tensorial coefficients, i.e., $D_{ji21}$.
-This choice is motivated since RANS solutions to the channel flow are insensitive to other components of the eddy viscosity kernel, given the mean velocity gradient, $\partial U_k / \partial x_l$ shown in Equation~\ref{eq:generalformintro}, is nonzero only for $(l,k)=(2,1)$.
+\citet{Hamba2005} reported the first quantification of the eddy viscosity kernel for a turbulent channel flow using a Green's function formulation approach based on an earlier work by \citet{Kraichnan1987}.
+However, their study focuses on a subset of the tensorial coefficients, i.e., $D_{ij21}$.
+This choice is motivated since the mean velocity profile in the channel flow is insensitive to other components of the eddy viscosity kernel, given the mean velocity gradient, $\partial U_l / \partial x_k$ shown in Equation~\ref{eq:generalform}, is nonzero only for $(k,l)=(2,1)$.
 Nevertheless, quantification of other components of eddy viscosity in this canonical setting would provide significant insights about momentum mixing in the broader context of wall-bounded shear flows.
-Aside from this shortcoming, \citet{Hamba2005} chose to manually enforce the symmetry $D_{jilk}=D_{ijlk}$ by performing arithmetic averaging of the respective components (i.e., $ij$ and $ji$) of the output data from their simulations.
-This choice was made given the expectation that the Reynolds stress tensor as the output of Equation~\ref{eq:generalformintro} must always be symmetric, while the raw kernels did not follow this symmetry.
+Aside from this shortcoming, \citet{Hamba2005} chose to manually enforce the symmetry $D_{ijkl}=D_{jikl}$ by performing arithmetic averaging of the respective components (i.e., $ij$ and $ji$) of the output data from their simulations.
+This choice was made given the expectation that the Reynolds stress tensor as the output of Equation~\ref{eq:generalform} must always be symmetric, while the raw kernels did not follow this symmetry.